How To Handle Anxiety In Motherhood

 Focus on Yourself

 You can have a million things to do, and prioritizing your wellbeing should be one of them.
 By managing your life, you can live on your terms instead of as a reactionary response to your child and responsibilities.
-Focusing on your separate identity also shows your child that they are free to develop their own life as well.
+Focusing on your separate identity also shows your child that they are free to develop your own life as well.

 Stop the Stigma